securethinker295/idx-next-auth/README.md

-# Next.js GitHub Authentication in Google IDX

-This repository demonstrates how to implement GitHub authentication in a Next.js application running in Google IDX.
-It uses NextAuth.js with the GitHub provider to handle authentication.
+This guide shows how to set up GitHub authentication in a Next.js application running in Google IDX using the pre-built repository.

 ## Prerequisites